abangfarhan/abangfarhan.github.io/_posts/2018-02-24-why-sfml-cpp.md

 ---
-layout    : post
+layout: post
-title     : Why you should use the SFML library to learn C++ subtitle  : Something I learned in the past couple of months. date      : 2018-02-24 18:08 author    : abangfarhan category  : blog tags      : [programming, cpp, SFML]
+title: Why you should use the SFML library to learn C++
+subtitle: Something I learned in the past couple of months.
+category: blog
+tags: [programming, cpp, SFML]
 ---

 Hi guys, in this post I am going to talk about SFML, or Simple and Fast Multimedia Library, and how it helped me learn more about the C++ programming language.
 But, first of all, what is SFML?